 South Sudan (officially the Republic of South Sudan) is located in east-central Africa and is the most recently formed country in the world.
 It gained independence from North Sudan in 2011 after over 50 years of political struggle.
 Being the youngest country in the world, its national identity is still emerging.
 Most South Sudanese people share a cultural connection based on their common practice of Christianity, and the experience of struggle and liberation from North Sudan.
-However, the South Sudanese tend to feel more cultural affiliation and loyalty to their tribal and ethnic groups rather than allegiance to the nation.
+However, the South Sudanese tend to feel more cultural affiliation and loyalty to their tribal and groups rather than allegiance to the nation.
 Furthermore, despite its recent secession, the country continues to face serious civil unrest and endemic violence.
 Almost two million people have been internally displaced since the outbreak of civil war in 2013 (IDMC, 2016).
 The cultural lives of many South Sudanese have been deeply altered by the effects of conflict.
 As the source of one of the world’s most enduring refugee populations, the experience of exile has also changed people’s practice of traditions.
 Nevertheless, the South Sudanese are renowned for being resilient, adaptable and flexible.
 Many continue to work through difficult situations with little complaint and are incredibly self-reliant and resourceful.

 Diversity of Experience